imalimin/HardwareVideoCodec/README.md

 ## Latest release
 [V1.6.2](https://github.com/lmylr/HardwareVideoCodec/releases/tag/v1.6.2)

-* Fix cannot set filter before recorder prepare.
+* More filters.
-* New beauty filter.
+* Fix the problem of camera frame rate selection error.

 ## Features
 * Support video encoding at any resolution.
 No need to care about camera resolution.